nurakmaljalil91/FantasyTactics/README.md

 - Ninja 1.10.0 as build tool
 - Python 3.8.3 as scripting language
 - Git 2.27.0 as version control system
-- GLFW 3.3
+- GLFW 3.3 as windowing library
-- GLAD
+- GLAD as OpenGL loader
-- GLM
+- GLM as OpenGL mathematics library
-- SPDLOG
+- SPDLOG as logging library
-- STB_IMAGE
+- STB_IMAGE as image loading library

 ## Installation